DoIf you were bitten by a dog, contact a dog bite lawyer at Munley Law for a free consultation.

 Pennsylvania Dog Bite Law

-Most states have laws that make dog owners strictly liable for all dog bites, which means that if a dog bites you, its owner is responsible.
-However, some states, including Pennsylvania, require the injured victim to show that the dog was vicious, that the dog’s owner was negligent, or that the dog’s owner caused the bite or attack by violating an animal control law (for example, the dog was not on a leash at the time, therefore violating the state’s leash law).
+Most states have laws that make dog owners strictly liable for all dog bites, which means that if a dog bites you, its owner is automatically responsible.
+However, some states, including Pennsylvania, require the injured victim to show the dog’s viciousness or the dog owner’s negligence.

 In Pennsylvania, the injured party must show that the dog owner made some kind of mistake, such as: